The First Berserker: Khazan on Steam - User reviews, Price & Information

 Release 07 Nov 2017

 SINNER: Sacrifice for Redemption Sinner: Sacrifice for Redemption is a boss battler action-RPG.
-Face eight abhorrent bosses, the first seven each based on one of the deadly sins.
+Face eight abhorrent bosses, the first seven each based on one of the sins.
 Before each epic clash, you must sacrifice a stat and level down to enter combat.
 Each fight will be tougher than the last as you wage war against sin itself.

 Similarity 76%